 The information on this page is out of date.
 However, some of the content may still be useful, so we have archived the page.

-WASHINGTON—The Department of Homeland Security (DHS) announced today a limit of 14,000 nonimmigrants for fiscal year (FY) 2014 for the Commonwealth of the Northern Mariana Islands (CNMI)-Only Transitional Worker (CW-1) program.
+WASHINGTON—The Department of Homeland Security (DHS) will allow up to 13,999 nonimmigrants for fiscal year (FY) 2015 for the Commonwealth of the Northern Mariana Islands (CNMI)-Only Transitional Worker (CW-1) program.
 DHS published the notice in today’s Federal Register.

-Today’s announcement does not affect the status of current CW-1 workers unless their employer files for an extension of their current authorized period of stay or they seek to change CW-1 employer.
-Approved petitions that request a work-start date in FY 2014 (between Oct.
-1, 2013, and Sept.
-30, 2014) will count toward the 14,000 limit.
+Today’s announcement does not affect the status of current CW-1 workers unless their employer files for an extension of their current authorized period of stay.
+Approved petitions with an employment-start date in FY 2015 (between Oct.
+1, 2014, and Sept.
+30, 2015) will count towards the 13,999 limit.
 The numerical limit applies only to CW-1 principals.
 It does not directly affect persons currently holding CW-2 status, which is for spouses and minor children of CW-1 nonimmigrants.
 However, CW-2 nonimmigrants may be indirectly affected because their status depends upon that of the principal CW-1.

 For more information and announcements about immigration benefits in the CNMI, please visit our CNMI Web page at www.uscis.gov/cnmi.